An Introduction to Milkcap Mushrooms

 Abuluntu, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons

-The False Saffron Milkcap Mushroom is the one thing that is often confused with the Saffron Milkcap Mushroom, not to worry though, they’re both edible 🙂
+The False Saffron Milkcap Mushroom is the main thing that is often confused with the Saffron Milkcap, but not to worry though, it’s also edible 🙂

 Lactarius deterrimus is a large milkcap with carrot-coloured gills and greenish tints as it matures.
-A distinctive feature is the latex (‘milk) exuded from cut or torn gills, which changes from carrot-orange to dark red as it dries.
+A distinctive feature is the latex ‘milk’ it exudes will change from carrot-orange to dark red then to green as it dries.

 Conclusion

-I really hope this quick milkcap guide has helped build up our understanding of milkcaps and how to go about safely identifying them in the future.
+I really hope this quick milkcap guide has helped build up your understanding of the family and how to go about safely identifying them in the future.
+It’s quite an easy family to ID but sometimes getting down to an exact species is frustrating.
+I generally tell people to focus on the orange milking species, they’re the easiest to ID and the best for eating in my opinion.